ibm-functions/composer/docs/COMPOSITIONS.md

 ## Control flow

-Compositions can express the control flow of typical a sequential imperative programming language: sequences, conditionals, loops, structured error handling.
+Compositions can express the control flow of typical imperative programming
+language: sequences, conditionals, loops, structured error handling.
 This control flow is specified using _combinator_ methods such as:
 - `composer.sequence(firstAction, secondAction)`
 - `composer.if(conditionAction, consequentAction, alternateAction)`
 - `composer.try(bodyAction, handlerAction)`

+Parallel constructs are also available.

 Combinators are described in [COMBINATORS.md](COMBINATORS.md).